-Although there have been deliberate attempts and formulation of international and national instruments to encourage the Sabiny community to discard the FGM practice, there seems to be persistent resistance to abandoning it.
+Although there have been deliberate attempts and creation of international and national instruments to encourage the Sebiny community to disregard the FGM practice, there seems to be persistent resistance to putting it to an end.
 This is evidenced by the number of females who undergo the practice.
-Studies conducted on FGM have concentrated on knowledge, attitudes, beliefs and awareness levels about the dangers of the practice on human health (For example, Kakuba, 1995;Kirya and Kibombo, 1999).
+Studies conducted on FGM have concentrated on knowledge, attitudes, beliefs and awareness levels about the dangers of the practice on human health (For example, Kakuba, 1995; Kirya and Kibombo, 1999).
 Such studies have indicated that the level of knowledge on the potential health risks of FGM is low.
-Women's reproductive rights continue to be violated as they undergo pain and experience long-life physical, health and psychological effects as a result of the FGM practice.
+Women's reproductive rights continue to be undermined as they undergo pain and experience long-life physical, health and psychological effects as a result of the FGM practice (Ban ki-moon 2014).

 No single study has come up to address the practice of FGM on a human rights perspective.
-This study, therefore, was intended to tackle the FGM practice on a human rights basis such that alternatives can be sought to protect, promote and enhance the enjoyment of reproductive health rights by women.
-This was done focusing on the Sabiny community in Bukwo District as a case study.
+This study, therefore, is intended to tackle the FGM practice on a human rights basis such that alternatives can be sought to protect, promote and enhance the enjoyment of reproductive health rights by women and girls.
+There is also need to understand the interaction between FGM and women participation in development.
+This will be done focusing on the Sabiny community in kween District as a case study.